 Raheem Sterling set for decision on World Cup return ahead of France clash

+Raheem Sterling set for decision on World Cup return ahead of quarter-final with France

 Raheem Sterling is set to decide whether he will return to Qatar ahead of England’s World Cup quarter-final against France, the PA news agency understands.